Importance Of Health Care & Family Support During Postpartum Depression

 The Centers for Disease Control recommends mental health screenings throughout the perinatal period, from the beginning of pregnancy until about one year after giving birth.
 Medical professionals usually complete these screenings at postpartum health appointments and infant well visits.

-Early screenings can help identify antenatal risk factors for various pregnancy-related mood disorders, including PPD, postpartum blues, and postpartum psychosis.
+Early screenings can help identify antenatal depression and other risk factors for various pregnancy-related mood disorders, including PPD, postpartum blues, and postpartum psychosis.
 For example, because depressed pregnant women are at increased risk for PPD, identifying depression during pregnancy can help women and their doctors ensure that the right supports are in place throughout the remainder of the pregnancy and after birth.

 Many people can help support parents with PPD, including doctors, therapists, nurses, family members, and support groups.
+Notably, mothers-in-law and new fathers can provide social support, which has been shown to alleviate symptoms of PPD.

 How does postpartum depression affect relationships?

 PPD can have significant effects on relationships, particularly between partners, as it can lead to decreased intimacy, withdrawal, and poor communication.
+It may also impact how women cope with daily responsibilities, such as taking care of their newborn, which can increase tension within the household.

 What is the postpartum family plan?

-How to support a postpartum mom?
+How can you support a postpartum mom?

 If you suspect that a new parent is having mental health problems, encourage them to get help.
 Treatment for women who are diagnosed with PPD generally includes psychotherapy and medication.
+While community support plays a key role in recovery, few studies have explored the specific impact of informal networks like extended family and mothers-in-law in supporting postpartum women.

-Why is postpartum support important?
+Why is postpartum support after pregnancy important?

 A randomized controlled trial from 2013 that focused on Black and Latina mothers determined that a behavioral educational intervention during the postpartum hospital stay was more effective at reducing positive depression screens in this patient population than enhanced usual care.
 This intervention prepared and educated postpartum women about the modifiable factors that are associated with symptoms of postpartum depression, strengthened social support, and increased access to resources.
 Using the Edinburgh Postnatal Depression Scale, researchers determined that behavioral educational intervention reduced positive depression screens among Black and Latina postpartum mothers.